 How to Make a Fig Old Fashioned

 Although I love a classic Old Fashioned Cocktail, I hate adding straight sugar to my drinks.
-So the sugar cube thing tends to put me off.
-We’re swapping out the sugar cubes in this cocktail for fig preserves.
+So we’re swapping out the sugar cubes in this cocktail for fig preserves.
 Still sweet, plus the added bonus of fig flavor.
 And figs are just so perfect this time of year.